uswds/uswds-site/pages/documentation/getting-started-developers/phase-two.md

 ### Setting up USWDS in your Sass entry point
 If your project does not yet have a Sass entry point, create a file called `index.scss` or `styles.scss`.

- Your project’s Sass entry point is a simple file that will only need to do the following three tasks in this order:
+ Your project’s Sass entry point is a simple file that will only need to do the following three tasks:

 1. Load or define [USWDS settings]({{ site.baseurl }}/documentation/settings/) (required)
 2. Load USWDS source code (required)
 3. Load your project’s custom Sass (optional)

-For your entry point to complete these tasks, you will need to add the following references to your entry point:
+For your entry point to complete these tasks, you will need to add the following references to your entry point in this order:

 ```scss
 /* styles.scss */